Andreas Hanche-Olsen

-Andreas Schjølberg Hanche-Olsen (born 17 January 1997) is a Norwegian professional footballer who plays as a centre-back or right-back for Bundesliga club Mainz 05 and the Norway national team.
+Andreas Schjølberg Hanche-Olsen (born 17 January 1997) is a Norwegian professional footballer who plays as a centre-back or right-back for Major League Soccer club Chicago Fire and the Norway national team.

 Club career

 Stabæk

 On 26 November 2015, Hanche-Olsen signed his first professional contract with Stabæk.
 He was named captain ahead of the 2018 season after former captain Morten Morisbak Skjønsberg retired.

 Gent

 On 5 October 2020, Olsen signed for a Gent for €800k fee.

 On 17 October 2020, Olsen made his league debut and scored a goal against Cercle Brugge.

 On 22 October 2020, Olsen made his debut on UEFA Europa League.

 Mainz

 On 13 January 2023, Olsen signed a four-and-a-half-year contract with Bundesliga club Mainz 05 for €2.5 million fee.